 - 1 cup shredded cheese

-- 4 large flour tortillas (burrito size)
+- 4 burrito size flour tortillas

 - guacamole, salsa, and sour cream for serving, if desired.